WasatchPhotonics/Wasatch.NET/README.md

 Wasatch.NET is expected to work from all .NET-compatible languages, including:

 - C#
+- LabVIEW (tested with 2017)
+- MATLAB/Simulink
-- F#
+- Embarcadero Delphi
 - Xamarin
 - Visual Basic.NET
-- Visual Basic for Applications (Excel)
+- VBA (Excel)
-- LabVIEW (tested with 2017)
-- Embarcadero Delphi
+- F#

 If there are others you would like to see listed, please let us know and we'll test them!